Food and drink prohibitions: Coffee and tea

 "Hot drinks" are taboo for members of the Church of Jesus Christ of Latter-day Saints.
 The term is misleading as the ban is applied exclusively to coffee and tea (i.e. not hot cocoa or herbal teas).
 The Word of Wisdom, a code of health used by church members, outlines prohibited and allowed substances.
 While not banned, some Mormons avoid caffeine in general, including cola drinks.
 Members of the Seventh-day Adventist Church also generally avoid caffeinated drinks.

 There is a widely reported story, possibly apocryphal, that around the year 1600, some Catholics urged Pope Clement VIII to ban coffee, calling it "devil's beverage".
 After tasting the beverage, the pope is said to have remarked that the drink was "so delicious that it would be a sin to let only misbelievers drink it."
 (See the History of coffee.)

 Human breast milk

 While human breast milk is universally accepted for infant nutrition, some cultures see the consumption of breast milk after weaning as taboo.

 Prohibited combinations

 Kashrut, the Jewish food regulations, classify all permissible foods into three categories: meat products, dairy products, and others, which are considered to be neither (including not just vegetable products, but also fish and eggs).
 A meal or dish may not contain both meat and dairy products.
 As well, meat and fish may not be cooked together, nor fish and milk, although fish cooked with other dairy products is permitted.

 In Italian cuisine, there is a widespread taboo on serving cheese with seafood, although there are several exceptions.

+Prohibited origins

+In the Torah, there is the bishul akum law, in which the food that has a bishul akum status means that it was fully cooked by a non-Jew and thus forbidden, even though the ingredients used to prepare the food were initially kosher in and of themselves and the prohibited combinations were to be avoided.